chef/automate/components/docs-chef-io/content/automate/restore.md

 {{< note >}}

-- If you have not configured S3 access and secret keys during deployment or if you have taken backup on a diffrent bucket, then you need to provide the `--s3-access-key <Access_Key>` and `--s3-secret-key <Secret_Key>` flags.
+- If you have not configured S3 access and secret keys during deployment or if you have taken backup on a different bucket, then you need to provide the `--s3-access-key <Access_Key>` and `--s3-secret-key <Secret_Key>` flags.

 {{< /note >}}